Sessions

 A Session is a named, persistent terminal environment that preserves your terminal state.
 Sessions allow you to:

-- Detach and reattach: Close your browser and reconnect later to find your terminal exactly as you left it
+- Detach and reattach: Disconnect and reconnect later — from the dashboard or the CLI — to find your terminal exactly as you left it

 - Run persistent processes: Keep long-running processes (servers, watchers, builds) running while disconnected